JuliaReach/ReachabilityAnalysis.jl/README.md

     If you are interested to know more about the project, feel free to open an issue or join the chat room [JuliaReach gitter channel](https://gitter.im/JuliaReach/Lobby).

+NOTE: i'm currently using `mforets/dev` branch in LazySets.jl.

 ## Resources

 - [Manual](http://juliareach.github.io/ReachabilityAnalysis.jl/dev/)